briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 2. _(b)_ Preliminary Plat.

-    1. _(1)_ Applicant shall submit eight copies of the preliminary plat and supplemental information as listed in Section 1161.04(d), (e) and (f) to the Village Administrator.
+    1. _(1)_ Applicant shall submit eight copies of the preliminary plat and supplemental information as listed in [Section 1161.04(d)][], [(e)][Section 1161.04(e)] and [(f)][Section 1161.04(f)] to the Village Administrator.
 The Administrator shall file the preliminary plat after he/she has determined it is complete.
 When it is found complete and the filing fee and required deposit is paid, the preliminary plat shall be stamped, dated and the thirty-day review period shall begin (unless an extension is agreed upon).

     2. _(2)_ A deposit shall be made for services performed by the Municipal Engineer, Planning Consultant and Law Director and any other professionals